Visitor Expectations and Language Resource

 • Race was used as a justification for chattel slavery in the United States.

-• Systematic oppression – over-policing of Black people, the prison industrial complex, inequitable application of laws in housing, criminal justice, education, and other social programs – in the United States today is rooted in system of race-based chattel slavery and legacy of enslavement in this country.
+• Systematic oppression includes the over-policing of Black people, the prison industrial complex, inequitable application of laws in housing, health care, criminal justice, education, and other social programs, and more.
+It also includes the subsequent historic denial of access and opportunity to benefit and prosper from these same aspects of American society.
+We trace the roots of today’s still unremediated systematic oppression to the system of race-based chattel slavery and legacy of enslavement established in this country.

 • The U.S. Congress established this memorial because they believed that Robert E. Lee was an advocate for peace and reunification after the War.